 I love hearing about other Writer’s Processes.
 Writing is not entertaining to watch, which is why we currently have no reality shows about it.
 Painters and potters have incredibly photogenic processes with color and splatters and muddy hands.
-Fashion designers have dramatic processes with color and flowing fabrics, even when it is pooling from the end of a a sewing machine.
-Photographers have the red light rooms and pools of water.
+Fashion designers have dramatic processes with color and flowing fabrics, even when it is pooling from the end of a sewing machine.
+Photographers have red-lit rooms and pools of water.
 Writers have a laptop.
 We don’t even have typewriters anymore, which are somewhat romantic.
 We have notebooks and laptops.
-We stare off into space; Worlds swirl in our brains, but from the outside we look like weirdos who sometimes mutter to themselves.
+We stare off into space; Worlds swirl in our brains, but from the outside, we look like weirdos who sometimes mutter to themselves.
 It lacks the same drama.

 Until recently, my family lived in a tiny apartment, and I was either writing from my couch or the bed in a space that always needed to be vacuumed.
 I couldn’t focus there.

 My routine was to wake up, put on sweats, drive my kid to school, then drive to Whole Foods or Panera, and I would write.
 Sometimes I would eat both breakfast and lunch at Panera, commandeering the best booth in the place for 12 hours.
 Or I would start at Whole Foods and then migrate to my closest Starbucks or another coffee shop.
 My husband would pick up my kid and sometimes we would meet somewhere for dinner.
 This is an intense amount of time to commit to writing.
 Sometimes I would squeeze in a gym session or a yoga class.
 Sometimes I would get a haircut.
 Sometimes I would take a break and wander around Barnes and Noble, Half Price Books, or Target while talking to a friend on the phone.
 But mostly I was writing, editing, maintaining a blog, and online teaching.